DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment

 \section{Conclusion}

 In this study, we demonstrate that existing likelihood-based approaches suffer from biased likelihood estimation.
-Instead, we propose DistDF, which trains forecast models by minimizing the discrepancy between the conditional distributions of forecasts and labels.
-As estimating conditional discrepancies is often intractable, we introduce a joint-distribution Wasserstein discrepancy, which provides an upper bound on the conditional discrepancy and can be estimated from data.
-Minimizing this measure aligns the conditional forecast and label distributions with theoretical guarantees, leading to improved model training.
-Experiments show that DistDF consistently enhances forecast performance.
+Instead, we propose DistDF, which trains forecasting models by minimizing the discrepancy between the conditional distributions of forecasts and labels.
+Recognizing the intractability of directly estimating conditional discrepancies, we introduce a joint-distribution Wasserstein discrepancy that serves as a tractable upper bound and can be efficiently estimated from observed data.
+Minimizing this quantity provably aligns conditional distributions for training forecasting models.
+Extensive experiments show that DistDF consistently improves forecasting performance.

-\textit{\textbf{Limitations \& future works.}} This study investigates correlated labels in time-series forecasting, a challenge also found in areas like speech synthesis and target recognition where likelihood-based methods dominate.
-Extending DistDF to these domains could be a interesting direction for future research.
-Additionally, while our discrepancy is measured in the time domain, recent work suggests that evaluating discrepancy in transformed domains (e.g., via Fourier domain) is beneficial.
-Exploring multi-domain discrepancy measures represents another promising direction for future works.